espocrm/documentation/administration/import.md

 # Import

+Provides the ability to import records from CSV files.

-Import is accessible only for admin users.
-Administration > Import.
-You are able to import only from CSV files.
+Note: Before version 5.4.0 Import was available only for admin users.

+Administrator can access import at Administration > Import.
+By default regular users don't have an access.
+It can be granted with ACL roles.
+Administrator also can add the Import tab at Administration > User Interface > Tab List.

 ## Step 1